Get exclusive member benefits & effect social change. Join Today

 Your doctor will insert the needle or tube below your ribs into the pleural space.
 You might feel an uncomfortable pressure during this process, but you should keep very still.
 The excess fluid will then be drained out.

 Once all the fluid is drained, a bandage will be put on the insertion site.
 To ensure there are no complications, you may be asked to stay overnight in the hospital to be monitored.
 A follow-up X-ray may be performed right after the thoracentesis.

 Every invasive procedure has risks, but side effects are uncommon with thoracentesis.
 Possible risks include:

 Your doctor will go over the risks before the procedure.

-Patients who should not undergo thoracentesis include:
+People who should not undergo thoracentesis include people:

-You’ll be able to return to most of your normal activities after the procedure.
+You’ll be able to return to most of your normal activities soon after the procedure.
 However, your doctor may recommend that you avoid physical activity for several days after the procedure.

 Written by: Jaime Herndon

 Medically reviewed on: Mar 27, 2017: Stacy Sampson, DO